Cohort tests

 - Click a delay block and specify “Wait 5 minutes.”
 Then add an attribute condition where

-- On the review step, scroll down to start the campaign.
-As soon as people view a product, they’ll enter the campaign and wait to receive the email based on the time delay that matches their
+As soon as profiles view a product, they’ll enter the automation and wait to receive the email based on the time delay that matches their cohort attribute.

 Notes

-If you want to test multiple campaigns against each other, you can create a segment for each cohort you want to test then add this as a segment trigger condition or filter.
+If you want to test multiple automations against each other, you can create a segment for each cohort you want to test then add this as a segment trigger condition or filter.

-If you want to test multiple newsletters against each other, add an attribute condition and target a specific cohort or add a segment condition that targets a specific cohort.
+If you want to test multiple one-time sends against each other, add an attribute condition and target a specific cohort or add a segment condition that targets a specific cohort.